 The postwar American occupiers regarded the ie system as a part of the structure of Japan’s fascist state that needed to be changed.
 Their stamp on Japanese family law can be seen in gender equality and the elimination of the koshu status.
 They also proposed replacing the koseki with a system of individual registration but met with resistance from their Japanese counterparts.
 The Japanese prevailed and the system survived, but the Americans demanded that it be impossible to register more than two generations in a single koseki.
 The current koseki system is thus a vestigial remnant of a much more intrusive government apparatus, the byproduct of an odd compromise over an artifact of legal history, one that retains the family as the central unit of society (despite a Constitution mandating respect for the individual!) but strictly restricts the scope and extent by which the family can be legally defined.

 Apart from government, in the past the koseki once offered a means of evaluating the creditworthiness and reliability of an extended family in commercial dealings, marriage and other social interactions.
 The koseki made every Japanese family an open book — quite literally.
 Until access restrictions were introduced in 1976, anyone could pay the statutory fee and peruse another person’s koseki.
 Not only that, but in the past, far more information was recorded in the registry.
-Unusual deaths and different categories of children born out of wedlock were logged, and until 1963 criminal convictions were also recorded, staining the entire family.
+Unusual deaths, different categories of children born out of wedlock, and even criminal records were recorded in prior versions of the koseki.
 (Now criminal records are maintained in a separate registry.)
 The koseki was thus part of a panopticon-like system in which everyone would feel that they were being monitored but could also participate in the monitoring process.
 The current Japanese preoccupation with privacy may thus reflect recent historical experience of not actually having any.

 The cost of not keeping up to date